OSGeo/OSGeoLive-doc/en/quickstart/otb_quickstart.rst

 Sample data used in this quickstart can be found in :
   * /home/user/data/north_carolina/rast_geotiffs

-If you want to use the OTB library and compile your C++ code inside OSGeo-Live, you will need to install development package **libotb-dev** and most probably cmake also.

 Display metadata informations in an image
 ================================================================================